walterhiggins/WMPJS/book-outline.md

 Having created and enchanted the item which will be cooked every time the player uses the recipe, the next step is to setup the ingredients for the recipe.

 #### A *new* way to create objects
-In Javascript we can create objects using *Object Literals* like this:
+In JavaScript we can create objects using *Object Literals* like this:

     var myNewObject = { name: 'Ender Bow' }

 ... but there's another way to create objects we haven't mentioned yet.
-The *new* keyword in Javascript can be used to create a new Javascript Object.
-For example Javascript has a Date function which when called like this returns the current date and time as a String (In Java 7 for Linux the following code throws an exception but the official Javascript Specification says you should be able to call Date() as follows) :
+The *new* keyword in JavaScript can be used to create a new JavaScript Object.
+For example JavaScript has a Date function which when called like this returns the current date and time as a String (In Java 7 for Linux the following code throws an exception but the official JavaScript Specification says you should be able to call Date() as follows) :

     var today = Date();